 Posted in 2010-2019, 2020-2029, 21st Century, contemporary, Diary, galleries, Memory, people, Places, Public art, Sculpture, Stories, Strandlines, Strands, universities and tagged with LGBT History Month, LGBT+ London, LGBTQ+ History Month, London, London memory, love story, memories, National Gallery, queer London, Share your story, Study, Trafalgar Square

 February is LGBTQ+ History Month in the UK!
 Strandlines invites contributions from past and present Strand-dwellers, visitors, and dreamers all year round, however, we launched a call this year for contributions to mark the History Month.

-The map below was contributed by Tam Lin.
+The story below was contributed by Tam Lin.
 Thank you for sharing your own ‘strand’ with us!

 We are always open for contributions – click here to find out more.